Helsinki cathedral

 Helsinki to Stockholm from €21

 This is the nicest and most laid-back experience.
 Boarding is a relaxed affair, starting an hour and a half before sailing time.
 You've the whole evening to enjoy on the ferry as she sails out of Helsinki past the fortress island of Suomenlinna and through the Finnish archipelago.
 Next morning there's no need to get up early, you can have a lie-in and leisurely breakfast before a punctual mid-morning arrival in Stockholm, passing many Swedish islands on the way.
 These ships have a reputation as party boats, especially at weekends, but you don't have to dance the night away if you don't want to.
-Silja Line sails daily, Viking Line now only sails every two days using one ship.
+Two competing ferry companies sail overnight every day, Silja Line & Viking Line.

 This route is significantly cheaper and several hours faster, with a similar late afternoon departure from Helsinki's magnificent central station, and a punctual 06:30 arrival in Stockholm.
 There's also a Helsinki-Turku-Stockholm daytime service on weekdays, see option 3.
 The ferry operates a daytime and overnight crossing with tight turn-rounds at each end so boarding may start as little as 15 minutes before sailing time with staff still finishing cleaning the cabins.
 The ferry arrives in Stockholm early morning, you may be asked to vacate your cabin even earlier so that cleaning can start.
 This route is certainly faster and cheaper, but the direct Stockholm-Helsinki ferries are definitely the more relaxed option, Having said that, enjoying a (tax-free, affordable) beer at the outdoor but sheltered Vista Bar as the Viking Glory sails into the sunset is such a great experience.